Visiting Scholars Program

 Brendan Nyhan, October 2025

 Brendan Nyhan is the James O. Freedman Presidential Professor and Professor of Government at Dartmouth College.
 A political scientist, Nyhan’s research focuses on misperceptions and conspiracy theories, political communication and the media, and political scandal and corruption.
 His work includes examining misperceptions about politics and healthcare, as well as their influence on public opinion and policy.
-Nyhan was a fellow with the Guggenheim, Andrew Carnegie, Robert Wood Johnson foundations, as well as being named a Belfer Fellow by the Anti-Defamation League.
+Nyhan has received fellowships from the Guggenheim Foundation, Carnegie Corporation of New York, and the Anti-Defamation League.
 He co-founded Bright Line Watch, a nonpartisan initiative that monitors the health of democracy in the United States.
 He received his PhD from Duke University in political science.

 Find out more about Professor Nyhan here.